 - In the dialog box that appears, enter the job configuration information and click

 OK.
-You must select STREAM / SQL for Type and Per-Job Clusters for Deployment Target.
+You must select STREAM / SQL for Type and select Per-Job Clusters for Deployment Target.

 - Create a source table and a result table separately.
-Write SQL code for the source table and the result table and click Execute.
+Write SQL statements for the source table and the result table and click Execute.
 The created tables appear in the Tables list of the Schemas tab.
 You can click the name of a specific table to view the table fields and data types.
-For example, you can execute the following statements to create the datagen source table, blackhole result table, and blackhole_cnt result table.
+For example, you can execute the following statements to create a source table named datagen, a result table named blackhole, and a result table named blackhole_cnt.

 CREATE TABLE `vvp`.`default`.`datagen` ( `id` VARCHAR(2147483647), `name` VARCHAR(2147483647) ) WITH ( 'connector' = 'datagen', 'rows-per-second' = '5' );